Help us improve our websiteSend feedback

 This collection also contains audiovisual materials.
 Items that cannot be used in the Special Collections reading room or are too fragile for researchers require that a digital copy be made prior to use because the original audio tapes are not reformatted for public access.
-Interview content is restricted without release forms.
+If you would like to access these materials, please contact us prior to your visit.

 Please contact us before visiting the Special Collections reading room to view this collection.